 Given the amount of time we all spend using digital devices, it is no surprise that eye strain is experienced frequently amongst users.
 Our eyes can mostly focus well on near devices, though conditions such as hyperopia, astigmatism and presbyopia can lead to significant blur and strain with screen use - glasses or contact lenses can help in this situation.

 Even if your eyes focus well on digital screens, the eye muscles will fatigue over time, giving the classic symptoms of digital eye strain: ache around the eyes, blurred vision and tiredness.
-Taking breaks from your screen every 20 minutes and looking in the distance for 20 seconds can help delay the onset of these symtpoms.
+There’s actually a name for this, known as computer vision syndrome.
+Taking breaks from your screen every 20 minutes and looking in the distance for 20 seconds can help delay the onset of these symptoms.
 If you use computers for long periods, special anti-fatigue spectacle lenses may help you.
-These have a small reading prescription incorportated which does some of the focusing for you, taking the edge off your symptoms.
+These have a small reading prescription incorporated which does some of the focusing for you, taking the edge off your symptoms.

 Because a computer often sits further away from your normal reading distance, people with multifocals, bifocals or single vision spectacles can struggle.
 You may find you have to tilt your head or move uncomfortably close to the screen to see it clearly.
 Having a pair of dedicated computer spectacles or IT occupational lenses designed for the appropriate distance can alleviate strain, allowing you to work more effectively.